mangusta123/indoorpos1/README.md

 -list of access point (AP) MACs with radio signals reaching at least one out of all indoor locations mentioned above

--radiomap consisting of 2-D points over all indoor locations (can further be extended to 3-D i.e. by considering
+-radiomap consisting of 2-D points over all indoor locations (can further be extended to 3-D by considering

 building floors and net georaphic height of landscape) and keeping information about RSS (Received Signal Strength)